Back to Resources

 When Automations Run

 Zapier executes in its cloud infrastructure regardless of your computer status, meaning workflows run on schedule, triggered by events, or manually launched even when you close your laptop.
-Bardeen runs locally in your browser extension by default, which means automations only execute while you're actively using your browser.
+Bardeen runs locally in your browser extension by default, so automations only execute while you're actively using your browser.
 Paid Bardeen plans include cloud execution to work around this limitation, bringing it closer to Zapier's autonomous operation.
 But for teams needing truly hands-off automation, Zapier's cloud-only approach delivers more predictability.

 Choosing the Right Workflow Platform